Vansh-Baghel/JS_Things/JS_notes.md

 ## Working with strings

+**While using these methods , convert the value into string and only these will be applicable**

 - `slice` method is used to extract the value certain value from an array and can also slice elements(means any words or numbers). `slice(startValue , endValue)` .
 - `splice` method is used to remove the elements from the array and delete it.
 - _-1_ in slice refers to the last value & in `indexOf` it refers to the value which is not present.
 NOTE :- indexOf is case sensitive method.